jess2217/FinanceForecaster/README.md

 ### Stock Price Prediction using Linear Regression and LSTM

-FinanceForecaster is a machine learning-based stock forecasting application that analyzes historical market data and compares two different prediction approaches: **Linear Regression** and **LSTM Neural Networks**.
+FinanceForecaster is a machine learning-based stock forecasting application that analyzes historical market data and compares two prediction approaches: **Linear Regression** and **LSTM Neural Networks**.

 The project combines a machine learning pipeline, Flask REST API, and Streamlit dashboard to provide an interactive stock forecasting experience.